 - In the driver seat

 - In a passenger seat

 - Outside the vehicle with vehicle in sight (ViS)

-- Outside the vehicle not in sight (VniS)
+- Outside the vehicle with the vehicle not (necessarily) in sight (VniS)

 - In a control room

 Overview of the user dimensions

 Combining the different levels of the four dimensions leads to different user roles.
 However, it is not the case that all possible combinations of all individual levels lead to the different user roles.